UCSBCarpentry/2025-04-14-git-novice/episodes/04-changes.md

 The staging area can hold changes from any number of files that you want to commit as a single snapshot.

-1. Add some text to `guacamole.md` noting the rough price of the ingredients.
+1. Modify `guacamole.md` to include the price of each ingredient (you can use fictional prices).
 2. Create a new file `groceries.md` with a list of products and their prices for different markets.
 3. Add changes from both files to the staging area,